NESCent/hip_hack_howto/manuscript.md

 <hr/>

-# Methods: The "NESCent Hackathon" Process Model
+# Approach I: The NESCent model for extended, carefully scoped hackathons

 The following is a step-by-step description of our approach to instigating, planning, executing and following up a hackathon.
 This approach has evolved over 10 years.
 The description below largely reflects the final model, which incorporates some lessons learned over the years (see Discussion).